JiWoongCho1/hello-computervision/computer_vision/Classification/AlexNet/README.md

 #### _Local Response Normalization_
 ReLUs have the desirable property that they do not require input normalization to prevent them from santurating.But they did implement the normalization.
-This sort of response normalization implements a form of lateral inhibition inspired by the type found in real neurons, creating compeetition for big activities amongst neuron outpus computed using different kernels.
+This sort of response normalization implements a form of lateral inhibition inspired by the type found in real neurons, creating competition for big activities amongst neuron outpus computed using different kernels.

 ![LocalResponseNorm](https://user-images.githubusercontent.com/90513931/211596424-68a592af-6904-457f-843c-17600fd20ae2.png)